Tips for “Trick or Treat” Survival

 - Gently remind kids that candy is not a “grow food.”
 This is why you are asking them to limit themselves to 2 or 3 pieces a day, in order to leave room for plenty of “grow” food.

-Have them count out 30 (or so) pieces they want to keep and give the rest to families less fortunate.
+- Have them count out 30 (or so) pieces they want to keep and give the rest to families less fortunate, or mail to soldiers overseas.

 Tricks for the adults